 Amortizing Notes provide for periodic payments of principal and interest during their terms and may bear interest at fixed or floating rates.
 Because Amortizing Notes may have characteristics of Fixed Rate Notes, Floating Rate Notes, and/or Variable Principal Amount Notes, you should examine carefully the risks, uncertainties, and considerations associated with those types of Notes before investing in Amortizing Notes.
-You should consider that the combination of those risks, uncertainties, and considerations in Amortizing Notes.
+You should consider that the combination of those risks, uncertainties, and considerations may increase the risk of investing in Amortizing Notes.